-The Board shall develop an investment program, consistent with the Investment Beliefs and General Investment Policies as stipulated in Sections 4.0 and 5.0, respectively, in order to meet the following objectives:
+The Board shall develop an investment program, consistent with the Investment Beliefs and General Investment Policies as stipulated in Sections 4.0 and 5.0, respectively, in order to meet the primary goal of ensuring liquidity is available to provide for the required monthly benefit payments in a timely manner.
+In addition, the following secondary objectives will be considered:

-- A. Generate risk-adjusted returns that exceed the Asset Allocation Policy Benchmark (as defined in Section 6.0) on a net-of-fee basis over five-year rolling periods. - B. Achieve a Fund return that meets or exceeds the long-term forecast of capital market returns for the asset allocation portfolio benchmark over multiple economic cycles (e.g. 15-20 years). - C. Provide a more consistent return stream than a traditional 60% Equity / 40% Fixed Income portfolio as measured by lower portfolio drawdowns over a full market cycle.
+- A. Generate risk-adjusted returns that exceed the Asset Allocation Policy Benchmark (as defined in Section 6.0) on a net-of-fee basis over five-year rolling periods. - B. Achieve long-term real growth while minimizing the funded status volatility. - C. Provide a more consistent return stream than a traditional 60% Equity / 40% Fixed Income portfolio as measured by lower portfolio drawdowns over a full market cycle.